DigitalPublishingToolkit/NN09/md/10Rules.md

 create an index of the web and organize it at discretion, provided they have the appropriate technical and financial resources.
 And plenty of them do: Microsoft’s Bing, DuckDuckGo, Wolfram Alpha, and many others, work in more or less the same way as Google.
-Market share, in that sense, hardly matters, as long as there is the option of crosschecking queries.
-As long as competing queries can test whether Google is abusing its powers of the query on a grand scale, these powers are, at least to some extent, contained.
+Market share in that sense hardly matters, as long as there is the option of crosschecking queries.
+As long as competing queries can test whether Google is abusing its powers of the query on a grand scale, these powers are at least to some extent contained.

 However, in order for these reliability checks to remain in place, data needs to be queryable by everyone.
 Thanks to the open web, this is still